FeatureBaseDB/PythonGPT/README.md

     \(o)____(o)/
        ~~   ~~

-system> This code prints a cow using escape sequences, the backslash (\) character and the new line character ( ) to represent the cow in ASCII art.
+system> This code prints a cow using escape sequences and the backslash (\) to represent the cow in ASCII art.
 ```

 The repository uses tools such as [Weaviate](https://weaviate.io/) for dense vector search and embedding handling, and [FeatureBase](https://featurebase.com/) for back of the book indexing and graph traversal of terms, questions and document fragments.